buser23/buser23/README.md

 ## 🎯 Fun Fact
 > I’ve worked across six industries and still believe the hardest bugs are people problems 😄

 ---

+🎟️ Attending Web Summit Lisbon 2025 — reach out if you'd like to connect!

+---